Caden-Korell/reminders/README.md

 Everything is built into a single HTML file — styling, scripts, layout — all in one place.

 ## Credit
-Brennen - Built backend and database
+Brennen - Built backend and database.

-Harvey - Built html and styled it to look good
+Harvey - Built html and styled it to look good.

-Caden - set up api calls for GET and POST requests
+Caden - set up api calls for GET and POST requests.